EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 ![Screenshot representing dragging and dropping workspace folders into Github for uploading](Pasted%20image%2020231125173322.png)

 ## Visit your new site
-When you click "Commit," two things will happen.
+When you click "Commit," two things will happen:

-First, Github will update your repository to reflect the addition of your new files.
-Second, Vercel will begin building your new repository into a new version of your site.
+1. Github will update your repository to reflect the addition of your new files
+2. Vercel will automatically build a new version of your site

 Each commit corresponds to a new build.

 Vercel takes about **2-3 minutes** to completely put together your new site.

-When everything's done, return to the tab that contains your site. **Refresh it** to see all of the new changes take effect.
+When everything's done, return to the tab that contains your site. **Refresh your site** to see all of the new changes take effect.

 If you run into issues, [troubleshoot your build](my_posts/troubleshooting/troubleshooting-your-build.md).

+You're almost done. **It's the final lap!**

 ![Racers communicating with HQ](racing_comms.jpeg)

 ## Customize your site
 On your computer, open the `my_settings` folder and open `metadata.md` in any basic text editor (e.g. Notepad, TextEdit, etc.).

 Here, you'll see a set of key-pair values in a section called **frontmatter**.
-You'll encounter this in almost every content file in Eggspress.
-This section contains metadata that determine how your site or certain pages are built.

-In the frontmatter for `metadata.md`, swap out values here with ones for your site.
-For starters, you'll probably want to change the site's name and description.
+This section appears at the top of most content files.

+**Frontmatter** contains important information that tells Eggspress how to build your site or certain pages.
+It's handy for determining what information to present to readers, which colors to use, and how to lay out your content.

+`my_settings/metadata.md` contains important **frontmatter** for organizing basic information about your site, like its `title` and `description`.
+We recommend filling out all of these fields.

+> If you are using a custom domain, you **must** provide a value to `metaBaseUrl` (e.g. `https://eggspress.org` is the value for this documentation site).
+>
+> If you are *not* using a custom domain, you **must** leave this blank.

-Then, you'll probably want to check out `appearance.md` to tweak how your site appears and choose a color scheme.
+Next, you'll likely want to adjust the values in `appearance.md`.
+These help you configure how your site appears.
+You can also set your color scheme here.

 ## Publishing your content
 You can create new posts and pages by copying and pasting template files found in `my_templates.`